smikhalevski/doubter/README.md

 ```

 Notice that `syncShape2` is asymmetric: it expects a string input and converts it to a `Promise<string>`. `syncShape2`
-is still sync, since the converter callback _synchronously wraps_ a value in a promise.
+is still synchronous, since the converter callback _synchronously wraps_ a value in a promise.

-Now let's create an _async_ shape using the async conversion:
+Now let's create an _asynchronous_ shape using the async conversion:

 ```ts
 const asyncShape1 = d.string().convertAsync(